Tullamarine: Bus

+Sports

 Australian rules football

 Tullamarine has one football club, the Tullamarine Demons, who are competing in the Essendon District Football League.
 The club was formed in 1974 as a result of a merger between two existing Essendon District Football League clubs: Essendon Baptist St John's and Ascot Vale Presbyterians, and became known as Essendon-Tullamarine.
 In 1981, it changed its name to Tullamarine Football Club.
 It is situated at the Leo Dineen Reserve in Spring Street, Tullamarine.

 The Hangar, the training ground and administrative headquarters of Australian Football League team Essendon Football Club since 2013 is in Tullamarine.

 Cricket

 The Tullamarine Cricket Club (TCC) was formed in the season of 1968/69 and is situated at the Spring Street Reserve, and affiliated with the North West Cricket Association.
 It is a relatively young club with over one hundred members that are either players or social members.

 Soccer

 The Tullamarine Jets FC Soccer Club was formed in 2005 but moved to its current home ground, Tullamarine Reserve, on Melrose Drive, in 2008.
 The club has approximately 100 members, either playing or social, and fields the City of Hume's only open age Women's team.
 The club is affiliated with Football Federation Victoria and had its most successful season in 2009 with its First, Seconds and Under 18's all winning runners up flags.